-For our experiments, we use six ISP topologies collected by Rocketfuel, an ISP topology mapping engine [17].
+For our experiments, we use six ISP topologies collected by Rocketfuel, an ISP topology mapping engine [21].
 These topologies list multiple intra-PoP (Point of Presence) routers and/or multiple intra-city PoPs as individual nodes.
 We coalesced PoPs into nodes corresponding to cities so that the topologies represent geographical PoP-to-PoP ISP topologies.
-Some data about the original Rocketfuel topologies and their coalesced versions is provided in Table I.
+Some data about the original Rocketfuel topologies and their coalesced versions is provided in Table I. We also use three research network topologies, namely, the UK research network JANET,1 the US research backbone ABI-LENE,2 and the European research network GEANT.3 These are shown in Fig. 6.

-Link capacities, which are required to compute the maximum throughput, are not available for these topologies.
+Link capacities, which are required to compute the maximum throughput, are not available for the Rocketfuel topologies.
 Rocketfuel computed OSPF/IS-IS link weights for the topologies so that shortest cost paths match observed routes.
-In order to deduce the link capacities from the weights, we assumed that the given link weights are the default setting for OSPF weights in Cisco routers, i.e., inversely proportional to the
+In order to deduce the link capacities from the weights, we assumed that the given link weights are the default setting for OSPF weights in Cisco routers, i.e., inversely proportional to the link capacities [4].
+The link capacities obtained in this manner turned out to be symmetric, i.e., $u{ij} = u{ji}$ for all $(i, j) \in E$.